Double Outlet Right Ventricle in Children

 Sometimes healthcare providers can diagnose DORV in a baby during pregnancy.
 A diagnosis after birth starts with a health history and physical exam.
 A cardiologist will need to do tests to make the diagnosis as well.
 The most important of these is an echocardiogram.
 This test shows the structure of the heart and the blood flow through the heart.

-The healthcare provider may want other tests, too.
-These might include:
+You may need other tests, too.
+These may include:

 - Electrocardiogram (ECG).
 This is done to check the heart rhythm.